janlindblom/ruby-dovado/README.md

 gem "ruby-dovado"
 ```

-They load it in your code:
+Then load it in your code:

 ```ruby
 require "dovado"